miketee/zwift-reminder/README.md

 ## What this does NOT do

-- **Does not work in exclusive fullscreen mode.** Borderless Window is required.
+- **Does not work in Fullscreen mode.** Windowed screen is required.
 See Requirements above.
 - **Does not work if Zwift was already running when you started your PC.** The watchdog starts on login; if Zwift was somehow already open at that point, it may miss the first detection cycle.
 - **Does not fire if you were already in the pen when Zwift launched.** The log watcher starts from the current position in `Log.txt` — it doesn't scan backwards.
 If you were already sitting in a pen when Zwift started, that reminder is missed.
 The next event will be caught normally.
 - **Does not support macOS or Linux.** For now, this tool is Windows-specific.